UX and product management

 This prototype will guide the engineering team in developing the product.
 It is the specification of the product, but remember that it is not written in stone.
 For this reason, the UX team doesn’t deliver the prototype to you and the engineering team, and then they go do something else.
 The UX person who designed the prototype should continue with the product manager and engineering team as it is being built to adjust the prototype (if necessary), discover improvements, and bring the engineering team closer to the user’s needs.

 What else do UX people do?

 Another point where UX people actively participate is in defining and tracking metrics.
-As I said in the What is a roadmap? article, every item in a roadmap must have its motivation and its metric.
+As I said in the Growth: what is a roadmap? chapter, every item in a roadmap must have its motivation and its metrics.
 The UX designer should know very well what this motivation is when she designs the prototype and should work closely with the product manager and engineering team to define which metrics to follow to measure if the motivation has been hit.

 The UX person also talks a lot with the user.
 She will be your primary companion in these conversations and interactions with the user, and will always be focused on what is best for the user.
 Your role will always be to bring the rest of the context, that is, besides being good for the user, it needs to be good for the company that owns the digital product you are developing.